Join us in honoring the legacy of

 Help us provide our Williamson County Veterans a long-overdue honor

-Criteria for selection are to have performed outstanding personal service and for notable achievements, having participated in beneficial community organizations and activities.
-For consideration as the Veteran or Organization of the Year, the nomination package must be for a veteran who has been honorably discharged from the U.S. Military, a resident of or employed in Williamson County, or an organization with a record of supporting military veterans.
+Selection criteria include outstanding community service, notable achievements, and participation in beneficial community organizations and activities.
+For consideration as the Veteran or Organization of the Year, nominations must be for a veteran who was honorably discharged from the U.S. military and is or was a resident of or employed in Williamson County, or for an organization that has a record of supporting military veterans.

 Contact Us: